sgillespie/gitlab-docker-demo/README.md

 Go to http://127.0.0.1:8080 and login as root/5iveL!fe.

-**Get the registration token**
+**Add the registration token**
-Go to http://127.0.0.1:8080/admin/runners, and note the registration token near the top.
+ * Go to http://127.0.0.1:8080/admin/runners and note the registration token.
+ * Add the token to gitlab_runner.env

+    REGISTRATION_TOKEN=XXXXXXXXXXXXXXXXXXXXX

+**Start the runner**

+    docker-compose -f docker-compose.runners.yml up -d

 # License
 This demo is distributed using the MIT License.
 For more information please